 Can intermittent fasting cause GERD?

-How can I avoid acid reflux during intermittent fasting?
+How to avoid acid reflux during intermittent fasting

-If you’re experiencing the symptoms of acid reflux while fasting, try these tips to avoid it:
+If you’re experiencing the symptoms of acid reflux while fasting, try these tips:

 Citrus fruits like lemons, oranges, tangerines, and grapefruit are very acidic.
 Eating many of these during your eating window may cause you to experience acid reflux when fasting.
-Try to minimize your portions or simply avoid them for a few days to give your body a break.
+Besides acidic fruits, spicy and fatty foods can also worsen your acid reflux symptoms.
+Minimize your portions or simply avoid them for a few days to give your body a break.